corbinheist/matlab-vehicle-dynamics/README.md

 # matlab-vehicle-dynamics

-Collection of Matlab-Based Vehicle Dynamics Tools
+My collection of Matlab-Based Vehicle Dynamics Tools
+I will eventually be providing writeups and discussion for some common topics in motorsport engineering.

 ## Laptime Simulation